Project

 Changed naming from #dig_e to #traverse.
 Removed alternative options, and kept the strict version since #fetch is also strict.
 Possibility to expand upon this with a block or :default keyword argument is possible, but should be its own feature request.

-Updated by 3limin4t0r (Johan Wentholt) over 4 years ago
+Updated by 3limin4t0r (Johan Wentholt) almost 5 years ago

 • Description updated (diff)